logzio/logz-docs/_source/user-guide/kibana/exceptions-in-discover.md

 ---
 Logz.io Insights Engine automatically surfaces exceptions and highlights them in your log results.

 As you're troubleshooting in Kibana Discover, you can easily see the number of exceptions identified in your log results for every query you run.
 The list is always in-context, and specific to the log results returned by your search.

 To review exceptions affecting your environments, switch to the **Exceptions** tab and expand the documents that interest you.

 ![Exceptions count in Kibana Discover](https://dytvr9ot2sszz.cloudfront.net/logz-docs/kibana-discover/exceptions-in-discover-count.png)

+If you're curious about the engine behind Logz.io Exceptions, we've got [a great blog](https://logz.io/blog/exceptions-application-insights/) about it.
+{:.info-box.read}

 ### Exception count
 To help you stay focused, the list is capped and will always show the top 10 exceptions.